 And yet I know not how to get the crown,

 For many lives stand between me and home.”

-Shakespeare plays with “crown” to emphasize his point here that it is important for the speaker.
+Shakespeare plays with the word “crown,” to emphasize his point here that it is important for the speaker.

 “I’m a Pepper, he’s a Pepper, she’s a Pepper, we’re a Pepper.
 Wouldn’t you like to be a Pepper, too?
 Dr. Pepper.”

-This is an advertising jingle for Dr. Pepper soft drink.
-Just observe how “a Pepper” has been repeated in all the phrases to emphasize the point for the consumers that they must get Dr. Pepper to join this bandwagon of all Peppers.
+This is an advertising jingle for the Dr. Pepper soft drink.
+The phrase “a Pepper” has been repeated in all the phrases, to emphasize the point for consumers that they must join the Dr. Pepper bandwagon.

 Function of Epiphora

-Epiphora or epistrophe is a literary device that serves the function of furnishing an artistic effect to passages; both in poetry as well as prose.
-It lays emphasis on a particular idea.
-In addition, it lends a unique rhythm to the text which consequently becomes a pleasurable experience for the readers.
-That is the reason that it is easily understood and memorized along with providing full comprehension of the emphasis it adds to the ideas.
-As a rhetorical or stylistic device, it is brought into action to make appeal to the emotions of the audience in order to persuade them be courageous and motivated.
+Epiphora, or epistrophe, is a literary device that serves the function of furnishing an artistic effect to passages, in both poetry and prose.
+It lays emphasis on a particular idea, as well as giving a unique rhythm to the text, which consequently becomes a pleasurable experience for the readers.
+That is the reason that it is easily understood and memorized, and easier to comprehend.
+As a rhetorical or stylistic device, epiphora is brought into action to appeal to the emotions of the audience in order to persuade them.